bhattdrashti/SmartCV/getting-started/index.md

 - [Troubleshooting](./prerequisites.md#troubleshooting)

 ## Next steps
-After completing this section, you will be able to:
+After completing this section, you can:

 - Navigate the SmartCV documentation
 - Run SmartCV locally